-- Signs or banners that are obscene, abusive or may cause offence to another person.
+- Signs or banners that are obscene, abusive or may cause offence.

 - Flag poles of more than one metre in length.

-Any other item that Stadium management determine may cause injury, public nuisance, inconvenience or offence to any other person
+- Any other item that Stadium management determine may cause injury, public nuisance, inconvenience or offence.

 Cameras and Recording Equipment